hburgoyne/picard_mcp/README.md

 ## Overview

 This is a Model Context Protocol (MCP) server that provides memory storage and retrieval for authenticated users.
 It uses FastAPI, PostgreSQL with pgvector for vector storage, and OAuth 2.0 for authentication.
+The repository also includes a Django client application that demonstrates how to integrate with the MCP server.

 ## Architecture